bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Introduction.md

 This course is an **intensive deep dive into the building blocks** of the Blockchain and how Bitcoin works.
 It is ideally conducted as a workshop in a computer lab where every participant can listen and code at the same time. **The course duration is estimated to be 15 hrs, consisting of 30% theory and 70% practical**.

 In every chapter, the theory will consists of going through some basic concepts with Questions and Answer sessions.
 Sample code will be provided.
-Participants are strongly advised to answer the questions and run the code in their own environment to see how things work.
+Participants are strongly advised to answer the questions and run the code in a separate branch in their own environment to see how things work.

-If participants get stuck, they can checkout the answers from various chapters under the src dir so as to keep the course moving.
+If participants get stuck, *they can use the source code from various chapters under the src dir* so as to keep the course moving.
 This is a hands-on course.
 The best way to learn is to experiment it and make mistakes.
 Participants are strongly encouraged not to look at the answers unless absolutely necessary.

 ## The Challenge

 In the year 2022, your company decided to pay all employees using the company's own Cryptocurrency called "mycoin".

-Q1.
-How many ways are there to create a new cryptocurrency?

 You have been tasked to create a proof of concept in NodeJS using the Bitcoin's model.
 You are not to take shortcuts but instead create one from scratch.
 It doesn't have to be 100% working.
 You just need to focus on proofing the concept rather worrying about the syntax.

 Put all your knowledge about the Blockchain and Cryptocurrency into code and give it a shot.

+Q1.
+How many ways are there to create a new cryptocurrency other than creating one from scratch?

 ## Course Objectives